The Westminster Kennel Club Legacy

 1987 – The German Shepherd Dog, Ch.
 Covy Tucker Hill’s Manhattan is the first dog from the Herding Group to win Best in Show.
 (In 1983 the Working group was split and the newly formed Herding Group began.)

 1989 – A red Doberman Pinscher bitch, Ch.
-Royal Tudor’s Wild as the Wind CD, becomes the first dog with an obedience title to capture Best In Show (and through 2016 remains as the only dog to do so).
+Royal Tudor’s Wild as the Wind CD, becomes the first dog with an obedience title to capture Best In Show (currently, no dog has matched this milestone).

 1992 – Westminster becomes the first champions-only dog show held under AKC rules.
 Awards of Merit are added to the awards, the exact number given to be a function of the number of entries in each breed or variety.

-2005 – For the first time, breed judging is broadcast to the general public via streaming video on the Westminster web site (www.westminsterkennelclub.org).
+2005 – For the first time, breed judging is broadcast to the general public via streaming video on the Westminster website.
 Over 1.4 million streaming videos are requested online, from 140 countries, along with 15 million page views.

 2005 – For the first time, Madison Square Garden is completely sold out for both days of the dog show.

-2006 – Once again, the Garden is completely sold out for both days of the show, in spite of The Blizzard of 2006, which dropped a record-breaking 27 inches of snow on Manhattan on the Saturday and Sunday before the show.
+2006 – Once again, the Garden is completely sold out for both days of the show, despite The Blizzard of 2006, which dropped a record-breaking 27 inches of snow on Manhattan on the Saturday and Sunday before the show.

 2006 – Streaming video of the breed judging highlights increases threefold in its second year, producing a staggering 23.7 terabytes (a terabyte is 1,024 gigabytes).
 This total compares with 6.5 terabytes in 2005.
 Visitors logged 2.13 million visits (up 33% over the previous year).

-2009 – Senior citizens around the world join in the celebration as a Sussex Spaniel named “Stump” becomes the oldest dog ever to capture Best In Show at Westminster.
+2009 – Senior citizens around the world join in the celebration as a Sussex Spaniel named “Stump” becomes the oldest dog ever to capture Best in Show at Westminster.
 The 10-year-old golden liver dog (registered name Ch.
 Clussexx Three D Grinchy Glee) is more than two years older than the previous record holder.
-Stump is later featured on the cover of AARP Magazine.

 2011 – For the second year in a row, it’s a Scottish breed taking home the honors for America’s Dog Show, this time a Scottish Deerhound named Hickory (GCH Foxcliffe Hickory Wind).
 She’s the first Deerhound and only the fifth Hound to capture Best In Show (but the second in four years).
 Madison Square Garden is sold out for the 7th consecutive year and the television audience is the largest since 2006.